MartsyniukOlena/battleship-game-3-0/README.md

 - Checked if the score number is increasing after the hit.
 - Checked if the winner is declared correctly.
 - Checked if 'yes', 'no' and invalid input work correctly after the game is over.

+### Bugs

+__Solved Bugs__
+- The computer was choosing repeated coordinates.
+I added a set computer_guess to store the computer's guesses.
+- 'Yes' for the input 'Do you want to play the game again?' didn't work.
+I called the function new_game.

+__Remaining Bugs__
+No bugs remaining.

+__Validator Testing__
+No errors were returned from PEP8 Python Validator.

+## Deployment
+This project was deployed using Code Institute's mock terminal for Heroku.
+    Steps for deployment:
+    - Create a new Heroku app. --> Assign app name, choose region.
+    - Go to settings. --> Create Config Vars
+    - Set the buildpack to Python and NodeJS in this order
+    - Go to Deploy. --> Choose GitHub as deploying method
+    - Connect your repository
+    - Deploy Branch

+## Credits
+Code Institute for the deployment terminal.
+Ultimate Battleship by Matt Rudge as a refence material to create class, functions.
+To check grammar and edit text, I used [Grammarly](https://app.grammarly.com/).